jasononeil/dodrugs/README.md

 	Our aim is to avoid using `Reflect.callMethod`, `Reflect.setProperty`, `Reflect.fields`, `Type.getInstanceFields` or similar methods.
 We do this by using macros to generate code for instantiating new objects, rather than figuring it out at runtime using reflection.

-	Take a look at `bin/example.js` - it is very obvious when looking at the output code how each object is being constructed, and that example has less than 100 lines of generated JS.
+	Take a look at `bin/example.js` - it is very obvious when looking at the output code how each object is being constructed.
+	That example only has about 100 lines of generated JS - quite tiny considering a full dependency injector is in use.

- 4. #### Minimal runtime dependencies.
+ 4. #### No runtime dependencies.

 	We have a compile time dependency on `tink_core` and `tink_macro`.
 	These are not included in the generated code.